 I feel myself constantly questioning things… The more I think about writing a blog, the more I struggle to find the words.

-In a sense I’ve had an amazing 4 weeks or so… I’ve been out to India with retailers looking at textile production for my business http://www.indianapparel.eu which is very exciting, because it means that my focus on ethical retail production is moving in a very positive direction which will mean a lot if I’m changing the world one retailer at a time.
+In a sense I’ve had an amazing 4 weeks or so… I’ve been out to India with retailers looking at textile production for my business which is very exciting, because it means that my focus on ethical retail production is moving in a very positive direction and will mean a lot if I’m changing the world, even one retailer at a time.

 I wrote a piece on ‘Vulnerability’ for the company Red Letter Days & the Building Societies Association.
 Which has gone out in blogs and magazines to their wider audiences.

-That said, there’s a darkness that drives an area of my mind and doesn’t allow much room for deviation on occasion.
-It’s that feeling when you wake up and can’t bring yourself to the point where you draw back the covers… you despondently fumble some clothes on and mime your way through making a cup of coffee, hoping that at some stage the switch will hit you and your deeper commercial and vastly more energetic self, will surface and all will be well… But it’s not!
+That said, there’s a darkness on occasion, that drives an area of my mind and doesn’t allow much room for deviation.
+It’s that feeling when you wake up and can’t bring yourself to the point where you draw back the covers… you despondently fumble some clothes on and mime your way through making a cup of coffee, hoping that at some stage the switch will hit you and your deeper commercial and vastly more energetic self, will surface and all will be well for work… But it’s not!

 I HATE that feeling!

 For those of you who share these moments, the loss of ‘will to move forward’ is probably the most difficult to stomach.

 Sitting here now and thinking about everything I have to do to ensure I’m on the ball work wise is where the pressure piles on and the procrastination begins.
 I tried smoking for a while but regardless of the subjective calm it instils, the irony is, that in theory, I’m killing myself to get better!
 How do you remedy that…?